chsiva/Docker/README.md

     using a "Docker hub" or "Docker registry", in order to store our "base images".
     Once the build and test is successfully done, we store our like artifactory within like Nexus or j frog.
 But the base images we will store that source code         repository.
 And like enterprise Docker registry.

-# For scanning of the images are used like anchor and probably within Jenkins plugin.
+# For scanning of the images we used anchor and probably within Jenkins plugin.

 # Helm charts:
     Yes, basically I use like Helm charts.
 As part of like deployment techniques I use like cops on top of AWS, and parallely I use the Ansible in order to automate     that task for setting up a Kubernetes cluster deployments